molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ## <a name="end-note"></a> End note
 If you made it all the way through this document, then congratulations!
 You are now a certified MOLGENIS expert.
 If you feel the need to contribute to our software, you can find us on [GitHub](https://github.com/molgenis/molgenis).
-For technical documentation, containing information on the technologies we use and an architectural overview, take a look at our [technical documentation](url/here)
+For technical documentation, containing information on the technologies we use and an architectural overview, take a look at our [MOLGENIS v1.12 technical documentation](./technical_documentation.md)

 If you have questions, or if you are interested in having a server hosted by us, contact <name_here> <insert_email_here>.
+TODO